2600hz/kazoo/doc/announcements.md

 The old `save/2` took an updater function and tried to save the result.
 Because we want to be sure the changes are saved both to the account DB and the `accounts` DB, we need to be able to apply the update to the `accounts` DB version independently of the account DB version.

 4. New parameters were added to the account, user and device documents to set the asserted identity.
 These parameters are currently free-form but will be strictly verified by default in the future!

+5. Crossbar API version 1 has been deprecated.
+This is the last major version of Kazoo with support of `v1`.
+Please consider migrating your customize Crossbar modules from version 1 to version 2.
+Also upgrade your applications, UI or scripts to use version 2.
+This is the last version of Kazoo which is deprecated Kazoo-UI works with.

 ### 4.2